A guide for spiritual seekers, leaders, and companions

 Scriptural/theological echo: Mount Sinai Tablets from God (Exodus 19–20..23); Proverbs pedagogy; Job’s friends’ retributive theology (Job 4 onward).

-Transition markers: Genuine curiosity; cracks in certainty; compassion breaking through black/white categories.
+Transition signs of growth: Genuine curiosity; cracks in certainty; compassion breaking through black/white categories.

 Challenges: Idealization of leaders, chasing emotional highs, spiritual consumerism